sswietoniowski/learning-mssql/pluralsight/02_designing_and_implementing_sql_server_database_indexes/README.md

 1. Clustered Indexes

    Clustered indexes are the primary index for a table.
-They are used to store the data in the table.
+They are used to store the data in the table and because of that they defines the physical storage of the table.
+There could be only one clustered index per table.

    ![Clustered Index](./images/clustered-index.gif)

+   Clustered indexes debate:

+   a. create the clustered index to organize the table (preferred),

+   b. create the clustered index on the most frequent access path.

+   Clustered indexes guidelines: narrow, unique, unchanging, ever-increasing.

 2. Non-clustered Indexes